 A significant source of risk arises from the possibility that we could sustain losses because borrowers, guarantors and related parties may fail to perform in accordance with the terms of their loans.
 The underwriting and credit monitoring policies and procedures that we have adopted to address these risks may not prevent unexpected losses that could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 We maintain an allowance for credit losses to provide for losses resulting from loan defaults and non-performance.
 The allowance is increased for new loan growth.
 We also make various assumptions and judgments about the collectability of loans in our portfolio, including the creditworthiness of borrowers, the strength of the economy and the value of the real estate and other assets serving as collateral for the repayment of loans.
 In determining the adequacy of the allowance for credit losses, we rely on our experience and our evaluation of economic conditions.
-If our assumptions prove to be incorrect, our allowance for credit losses may not be sufficient to cover losses inherent in our loan portfolio, and adjustments may be necessary to address different economic conditions or adverse developments in the loan portfolio.
+If our assumptions prove to be incorrect, our allowance for credit losses may not be sufficient to cover losses inherent in our loan portfolio.
 Consequently, a problem with one or more loans could require us to significantly increase our provision for credit losses.
 In addition, the DFPI and the FDIC review our allowance for credit losses and as a result of such reviews, they may require us to adjust our allowance for credit losses or recognize loan charge-offs.
 Material additions to the allowance would materially decrease our net income.